Best iPhone Gimbal of 2021

-Our review process is broken into three subcategories, which are outlined in the paragraphs below.
-We began by analyzing the features & capabilities for each model, then judged how easy they are to use, and finally conducted a side-by-side comparison of the video stability.
+Our comprehensive assessment is divided into three subcategories, which are described in the following sections.
+We started our review by analyzing the capabilities and features for each device, then subjectively judged how easy they are to use, and finally conducted a head-to-head comparison of the video stability.

 Features & Capabilities

-It's hard to match the array of capabilities the DJI OM 4 offers in the current iPhone gimbal market.
-This device connects your phone to the gimbal arm with a magnetic clip, making it very easy to balance and easily pop your phone off to answer a phone call, upload a video to social media, or send a text.
-In the box, there is a spring-loaded clip that grabs the sides of the phone as well as a magnet sticker if you want to have the magnet permanently attached to your phone or phone case, a carrying bag, and a tripod.
-It's great that there is a USB A port for charging your phone, so the gimbal works as a power bank as well.
+It would be hard to top the plethora of capabilities the DJI OM 4 provides in the current iPhone gimbal market.
+By connecting your phone to the gimbal arm with a magnetic clip, this version makes it very easy to balance and easily pop your phone off to send a text, make a quick phone call, or upload a video to social media.
+There is a spring-loaded clip included in the box that grabs the sides of the phone as well as a magnet sticker if you want to have the magnet permanently attached to your phone or phone case.
+Other accessories include a tripod and a handy carrying case.
+We love that there is a USB A port for charging your phone, so the gimbal works as a phone charger as well.

-This model has a ton of modes and settings.
-On top of the standard photo and video modes, it can shoot hyper lapses, motion time-lapses, auto stitched panoramas, burst shots, active track, Dyna-zoom, and sport mode.
+This model has many modes and settings.
+On top of the standard photo and video modes, it can shoot hyper lapses, motion time-lapses, auto-stitched panoramas, burst shots, active track, Dyna-zoom, and sport mode.
 One capability that we found to be especially impressive is the 3 x 3 automatic photo stitch.
 Once the DJI OM 4 is in place for a photo, the gimbal takes a grid of 9 images by pushing one button.
 The app then stitches them together for you, creating a photo that captures a larger area at a higher resolution that is in the same dimensions as a single photo.

 The Hohem iSteady Mobile Plus lacks a few of the OM 4 capabilities, such as the 3 x 3 auto stitch, but has a few fantastic capabilities of its own.
 This model has the capacity to spin 600 degrees on its panoramic axis, which allows for endless possibilities if you're looking to get super creative with hyper lapses.